Nevada Casino Stories on YouTube Videos

 Harvey’s Wagon Wheel and the Bombing of 1980

-Nothing was more shocking in my gaming career than the bombing of Harvey's Wagon Wheel Casino at South Shore Lake Tahoe in 1980.
-To be accurate, I wasn't working there.
+Nothing was more shocking in my gaming career than the bombing of Harvey’s Wagon Wheel Casino at South Shore Lake Tahoe in 1980, an incident that highlighted the volatility and risks of the gaming world.
+To be accurate, I wasn’t working there.
 I was spending the end of summer playing blackjack for a living.
-As a part-time member of Ken Uston’s blackjack team, I made good money....
-Continue Reading →
+As … Read more

 Collecting Casino Chips Never Gets Old

-The first casino chip I ever saved was from the Pacheco Inn after I lost $18 playing poker and saved two $1 chips.
-I was underage, but that never stopped me from cruising the poker rooms in Northern California or casinos at Lake Tahoe, and I always found chips to collect.
-Now, as good as...
-Continue Reading →
+The first casino chip I ever saved was from the Pacheco Inn after I lost $18 playing poker and saved three $1 chips.
+Being underage didn’t stop me from exploring the poker rooms in Northern California or casinos at Lake Tahoe, and I always found chips to collect, adding a bit of rebellious fun to … Read more

 The Christmas Tree Casino